bblain7/ansible-servers/README.md

 - Vagrant
 - Ansible

+# Developer Environment

+For the development environment, I use a combination of Eclipse for Java development and Atom for web development.
+Here are some helpful plugins that you might want to install to aide in development.

+## Eclipse

+- sonarlint
+- TODO (cant think of them off the top of my head atm)

+## Atom

+- highlight-selected
+- file-icons
+- git-plus
+- project-manager
+- open-recent

 As a side note I wasted some time with Vagrant on Windows 10.
 I would just use Linux OS to make it easier.